PacktPublishing/Node-Cookbook-3rd-Ed/12-Deploying-Systems/content.md

 > ### Sudoers ![](../tip.png)
 > We have used very loose permissions for the Jenkins user, there are other more secure methods that can be used to allow `jenkins` to effectively run builds
 > We have used this method as it allows us to focus on build configuration and not security.
-Next we need to create a Gitub repository for our code.
-If you don't have a Github account headver to http://github.com and create one.
-Next create a repository called `micro` and add the code from the `adderservice` and the deployment folder to it.
-The repository strucutre should look as follows:

 We also need to update the `PATH` environment variable for the jenkins user.
 To do this run the following: